-Link through to profiles and exemplary publications of staff, postgraduate research students and alumni whose research expertise relates to particular topics and themes.
+Click through to profiles and exemplary publications of staff, postgraduate research students and alumni.

-- Michael Bourke – Cultural and media analysis of issues, events, and cultural groups; Public policy rhetoric and narratives; framing analysis.
+- Dr Michael Bourk – Cultural and media analysis of issues, events, and cultural groups; Public policy rhetoric and narratives; framing analysis.

-- Vijay Devadas – critical theory, postcolonial theory, cultural studies; Indian and Asian media/cinema.
+- Assoc.
+Prof. Vijay Devadas – critical theory, postcolonial theory, cultural studies; Indian and Asian media/cinema.

-- Kevin Fisher – Film and Media, Phenomenology and Critical Theory, Science Fiction, Documentary.
+- Dr Kevin Fisher – Film and Media, Phenomenology and Critical Theory, Science Fiction, Documentary.

-- Catherine Fowler – Intermedia; The film/art axis of influence; Women filmmakers; European and experimental cinemas.
+- Assoc.
+Prof. Catherine Fowler – Intermedia; The film/art axis of influence; Women filmmakers; European and experimental cinemas.

-- Brett Nicholls – Media and Communication, Critical Theory, Contemporary Marxism, Postcolonialism.
+- Dr Brett Nicholls – Media and Communication, Critical Theory, Contemporary Marxism, Postcolonialism.

-- Rosemary Overell – cultural and media studies; music and popular culture; gender, Asian studies.
+- Dr Rosemary Overell – cultural and media studies; music and popular culture; gender, Asian studies.

 Published in house, these working papers and white papers are by staff, visitors and associates of the Department.